What is ZZT?

 was both the largest collection of ZZT games available and the center of the Internet ZZT community.
 When that site was discontinued, Z2

 inherited both of these roles.
 Look there for current ZZT activity.
-Links to more ZZT sites are available in my links
+Links to that and other ZZT sites can be found in the links